 Serve these Chocolate Quinoa Mini Bundt Cakes with Strawberries and Caramel Sauce at your next celebration.
 They're gluten-free and dairy-fee and decadently delicious!

-If you don’t have mini Bundt cake pans
+What can I use if I don't have mini Bundt cake pans?

 No problem!
 Bake this recipe as cupcakes, split and serve as a Chocolate Strawberry Shortcake.
 Add whipped cream instead (or as well as!) the caramel sauce.

 If you want to be super efficient (and who doesn't) you can make the salted caramel sauce days ahead of time.
 See my recipe for Salted Caramel Sauce--Two Ways.
 Both are fabulous and they freeze well.

 You can also bake the Bundt cakes, wrap them tightly and freeze.
 Then simply thaw, top with strawberries and caramel, decorate and serve.